What are some good and fun garden activities for a toddler?

 Once you set the stage, you just need to wait for a couple of days and your mushrooms will start growing.
 There are also books available that teach kids how to identify mushrooms.
 By reading the books, kids can learn how to spot mushrooms in their backyard.

 Play a guessing game with your toddler by pulling weeds

 Because it involves both the kids and the grown-ups, it makes it even more fun.
-During this game, kids are learning interesting things about the plants, as well as nature.
+During this game, kids learn interesting things about plants, as well as nature.